edadma/backslash/docs-src/src/regular-commands/tail.md

-head
+tail
 ====

 ### Description

-Selects the first element of the sequence or string.
+Selects all elements other than the first of a sequence or string.

 ### Input